single-spa/single-spa/docs/single-spa-api.md

 ## start
 `start()` is a function that must be called by your root application.
 Before `start` is called, child applications will be loaded, but will never be bootstrapped, mounted or unmounted.
-The reason for `start` is to give you control over the performance of your SPA.
+The reason for `start` is to give you control over the performance of your single page application.
 For example, you may want to declare child applications immediately (to start downloading the code for the active ones), but not actually mount the child applications until an initial AJAX request (maybe to get information about the logged in user) has been completed.
 In that case, the best performance is achieved by calling `declareChildApplication` immediately, but calling `start` after